mosip/mosip-infra/deployment/v3/utils/onboard/user/README.md

 User onboarding is required for
 1. Admin (who operates the Admin dashboard)
-1. Registration officers (RO) who register residents at the registration center.:w
+1. Registration officers (RO) who register residents at the registration center.

 ## Prerequisites
 1. Python3.9